dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 ### Listing directories

-A GET request that target's a directory resource URL that includes the query argument `children=true`.
+A GET request that targets a directory resource URL that includes the query argument `children=true`.
 For example, a request to list the root directory would target the resource `/namespace` (`/api/v1/namespace`) and the complete path would be